 Charles Powell

 Hi!
 I’m a post-doctoral research associate at the Institute for Computing in Climate Science and the Atmosphere & Ocean Dynamics group at the University of Cambridge, working with Dr. Alison Ming.
-I am also a Bye-Fellow at Emmanuel College, Cambridge.
+I am also a Bye-Fellow and Director of Studies at Emmanuel College, Cambridge.

 selected publications